-Naimeh Tanha Woodward is the Founder and President of Encinitas Friends of the Arts and one of the City of Encinitas Arts Commissioners.
-She is an active participant in several art and civic organizations such as Scripps Health, Synergy Art Foundation, San Diego Visual Art Network, and Society for Arts in Health Care and plays a key role in advocating for cultural arts in Encinitas and San Diego County.
+Naimeh Woodward is the Founder and President of Encinitas Friends of the Arts and has served as one of the City of Encinitas Arts Commissioners.
+She is an active participant in several art and civic organizations such as Scripps Health, Synergy Art Foundation, San Diego Visual Art Network, LITvak Dance, and Society for Arts in Health Care and plays a key role in advocating for cultural arts in Encinitas and San Diego County.

 Joann Johnson is a certified Kaizen Muse Creativity Coach who has been facilitating Creativity Workshops since 2003.
 Joann has a Bachelor of Fine Arts from Colorado State University and has over ten years of grant writing experience working with non-profit organizations in both Colorado and California.
 Joann previously worked with a variety of organizations including the Boulder County Latina Women’s League, League of Women Voters NCSD, North County Photographic Society.
 She is currently the Treasurer for the Encinitas Friends of the Arts.

 Teresa Barth is a third-generation resident of the North Coast area.
 She served on the Encinitas City Council from 2006 -2014 and was an advocate for the arts.
 Barth is the founding president of Engage Encinitas, a nonprofit that aims to enrich the lives of city residents by encouraging collaboration and strengthening civic engagement.